Modelling World 2026

 Stuart Dalgleish, Regional Director, AECOM

-Enhancing the Consistency of Production–Attraction to Origin–Destination Demand Transformation in Variable Demand Models
+Enhancing the consistency of Production–Attraction to Origin–Destination Demand Transformation in Variable Demand Models

 Wei Wang, Technical Director, Transport Analytics and Innovation Lead, WSP